-CivilServant has received funding from the Ethics & Governance of AI Fund, the Mozilla Foundation, and the Kahneman-Treisman Center for Behavioral Policy at Princeton University.
+CivilServant has received funding from the Ethics & Governance of AI Fund, the Templeton World Charity Foundation, the Mozilla Foundation, and the Kahneman-Treisman Center for Behavioral Policy at Princeton University.
 Nathan's post-doc is funded by the Princeton University departments of Psychology (Paluck Lab), Center for IT Policy, and Sociology,

 In time, we hope that any community will be able to create an account with CivilServant and set up an experiment on your own.
 For now, if your subreddit is interested to test your moderation ideas, please contact /u/natematias on reddit or send us an email.

 To stay informed about CivilServant and receive updates on experiment results, please sign up for email updates.